raspberrypilearning/non-player-characters/en/step_2.md

 ![The Hierarchy window showing new text child GameObject.
 The new text GameObject is indented as it has been created as a child object of the Gamemaster. ](images/text-child-hierarchy.png)

+**Tip:** If you accidentally create the object at the top level, or as a child of the wrong GameObject, you can drag it to the Gamemaster gameObject in the Hierarchy.

 --- /task ---

 --- task ---

 From the Hierarchy window, select the `Text (TMP)` GameObject.
 In the 'Text Input' component, add a message to explain your minigame.
-You should include the message `Press 'ready' to start the timer.` as there will be a button to press to start the minigame.
+Include the message `Press 'Ready' to start the timer.`

 Put a checkmark in the 'Auto Size' property so that the text resizes to fit the message to the screen of the player: